New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: Beam normal spin asymmetry

 In this work, we consider the Bhabha scattering process

 where $p_1$ and $p_2$ ($p_3$ and $p_4$) denote the initial (final) electron and positron four-momenta, and the $s_i$ denote the corresponding helicities.

 Imposing parity (P), time-reversal (T), and charge-conjugation (C) invariance leads to five independent helicity amplitudes for this process~\cite{GOLDBERGER1957226}.
-For the purpose of exploring the contribution of P, T, and C conserving dark messenger particles to this process it is convenient to parameterize the amplitude $\mathcal{T}$ through the following covariants:
+For the purpose of exploring the contribution of P, T, and C conserving dark messenger particles to this process it is convenient to parameterize the amplitude $\mathcal{M}$ through the following covariants:

 where for compactness we adopt the notation $u_i \equiv u(p_i,s_i)$ and $v_i \equiv v(p_i,s_i)$ for the Dirac spinors, and use $\sigma^{\mu \nu} = i/2 \, [ \gamma^\mu, \gamma^\nu]_-$ in terms of the Dirac matrices.
-In Eq.~(\ref{eq:expand}), the invariant amplitudes $S$, $P$, $V$, $A$, and $T$ - corresponding to the scalar, pseudoscalar, vector, axial-vector, and tensor structures, respectively - are functions of the Mandelstam variables, defined in the standard way
+In Eq.~\eqref{eq:expand}, the invariant amplitudes $S$, $P$, $V$, $A$, and $T$—corresponding to the scalar, pseudoscalar, vector, axial vector, and tensor structures, respectively—are functions of the Mandelstam variables, defined in the standard way

-The parameterization \eqref{eq:expand} is arguably the most natural choice - particularly in the context of BSM searches - although it is not unique.
+The parameterization~\eqref{eq:expand} is arguably the most natural choice—particularly in the context of BSM searches—although it is not unique.
 We also note that while the decomposition above is written in terms of scattering-channel structures\footnote[1]{The $t$-channel is chosen since, in the kinematic regime relevant to the JLab measurement, its contribution dominates across most scattering angles.} $\bar u_3\Gamma_i u_1\,\bar v_2\Gamma_i v_4$, the annihilation channel structures $\bar v_2\Gamma_i u_1\,\bar u_3\Gamma_i v_4$ can be straightforwardly projected onto these using Fierz identities \cite{Peskin:1995ev}.

-The single-spin asymmetry is defined through the beam-polarized cross sections $\sigma_\uparrow$ and $\sigma_\downarrow$, differential in the c.m. scattering angle $\theta$, as
+The single-spin asymmetry is defined through the beam-polarized cross sections $d\sigma_\uparrow$ and $d\sigma_\downarrow$, differential in the c.m. scattering angle $\theta$, as

-It is expressed in terms of the invariants of Eq.~(\ref{eq:expand}) as
+It is expressed in terms of the invariants of Eq. \eqref{eq:expand} as

-with $m_e$ the lepton mass, $\sigma_0$ the unpolarized cross section, $S^\mu$ the beam particle polarization four-vector, and
+with $m_e$ the lepton mass, $\sigma_0$ the unpolarized cross section, $\mathcal{S}^\mu$ the beam particle polarization four-vector, and